How does this medication work? What will it do for me?

 Do not give this medication to anyone else, even if they have the same symptoms as you do.
 It can be harmful for people to take this medication if their doctor has not prescribed it.

 What form(s) does this medication come in?

-Each capsule with maroon opaque cap and white opaque body imprinted with "N" and "500" in dark grey, on cap and body, contains cefadroxil 500 mg.
+Each capsule with maroon opaque cap and white opaque body imprinted with "N" and "500" in dark grey on cap and body, contains 500 mg of cefadroxil.
 Nonmedicinal ingredients: colloidal silicon dioxide, croscarmellose sodium, FD&C Blue No. 1, FD&C Red No. 3, gelatin, magnesium stearate, parabens, talc, titanium dioxide, and sodium lauryl sulfate.